tontsa97/qbx_blackmarket/README.md

 # Black Market Simulation for FiveM

 This repository contains the configuration and setup for a black market simulation within the FiveM framework.
-It includes dynamic pricing, dealer personalities, and event-driven market influences to create a rich and immersive experience.
+The script is a work in progress and is intended to be used and modified according to the user's preferences, provided that the license conditions are read and followed.
+The simulation includes dynamic pricing, dealer personalities, and event-driven market influences to create a rich and immersive experience.

 ## Features